-On March 12, 2007 we issued \$500 million of 5.40% senior unsecured notes due on March 15, 2012 (the 2012 Notes) and \$500 million of 5.75% senior unsecured notes due on March 15, 2017 (the 2017 Notes) (together, the Notes).
+On March 12, 2007 we issued \$500 million of 5.40% senior unsecured notes due on March 15, 2012 and \$500 million of 5.75% senior unsecured notes due on March 15, 2017 (together, the Notes).
+Because their contractual maturities are now within one year, we transferred the March 2012 notes from long-term liabilities to current liabilities during fiscal 2011.
 The Notes are redeemable by Intuit at any time, subject to a make-whole premium.
 Interest is payable semiannually on March 15 and September 15.
-At July 31, 2010, our maximum commitment for interest payments under the Notes was \$255 million.
+At July 31, 2011, our maximum commitment for interest payments under the Notes was \$199 million.

 We monitor the credit markets as part of our ongoing cash management activities.
-We currently intend to either pay off the 2012 Notes when they become due using operating cash or refinance those notes if the credit markets are favorable at that time.
+We currently intend to either pay off the March 2012 notes when they become due using operating cash or refinance those notes if the credit markets are favorable at that time.